SamBonheure/PaymentGateway/README.md

 ## Containerization (Docker)

-Docker

-## API Client Rate Limiting
-I have implemented client based rate limiting into the app using the AspNetCoreRateLimiting package and used the Api Keys as clients.

-Api Key "123": Set to max 2 requests in 10s window
-Api Key "456": Whitelisted and not throttled

-These settings can be tweaked in the appsettings file
+The project contains containerization support using Docker.

+Run `docker-compose build` and `docker-compose up` to start the gateway.

+This is currently very basic, but will become more usefull once a datastore has been added to the mix.

 # Improvements
-- Connect to a datastore instead of using a in memory store
+- Connect to a datastore instead of using a in memory store (NoSQL seems approriate)
 - We should have a pre-defined list of merchants and its details
 - More elegant tests, add Performance/Acceptance tests